Jrmcuervo/leaderboard/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this Awesome Books project please share my portfolio with recruters!
+If you like this Laderboard project please share my portfolio with recruters!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>